peak-load/energomera/README.md

 # Energomera protocol encoder / decoder package

 This Go package is fully based on Python code which is used to encode and decode Energomera protocol messages,
 which can be used to communicate with electricity meter(s) over rs-485 protocol.

+For more information check the [source code documentation](https://pkg.go.dev/github.com/peak-load/energomera).

 # Projects using energomera package
 * CLI example application for getting data https://github.com/peak-load/energomera-cli